kim-jiha95/kim-jiha95/README.md

-## I'm Product Driven Develop conner 📱
+## I'm Product Driven Developer conner 📱

 ### I will make app be help of AI industry .